endojs/endo/packages/ses/README.md

 access.
-Even interactions that are not explicit function calls may cause code from another program, like property accessors or proxy traps, to execute on the same stack, which may be able to call back into the program (reentrancy), throw, or detect the current stack height.
+Even interactions that are not explicit function calls may cause code from another program, like property accessors or proxy traps, to execute on the same stack, which may be able to detect the stack height, throw an exception, or call back into the program in pursuit of a reentrancy attack.

 A host object can defend itself from reentrancy attacks by ensuring that it interacts with guest objects on a clean stack through the use of promises.